atomisthq/docs/docs/reference-docs/rug-kinds.md

 ### `deleteDirectory`
-    Does a directory with the given path exist?
+    Deletes a directory with the given path

 **Parameters**

-arg0 : class java.lang.String : No Description
+path : class java.lang.String : The path to use

 ### `deleteFile`